Alice Channer: Invertebrates

 16 Feb - 12 May 2013

-Alice Channer (born 1977, Oxford, UK) presented a new body of figurative work created especially for The Hepworth Wakefield.
+Alice Channer (b.
+1977, Oxford, UK) presented a new body of figurative work created especially for this exhibition.

-Alice Channer and The Hepworth Wakefield comissioned writer Kari Rittenbach to create a poem entitled Invertebrates, click here to read the full poem.
+Alice Channer and The Hepworth Wakefield comissioned writer Kari Rittenbach to create a poem entitled Invertebrates.